István Deák

 Continuing his work for Radio Free Europe in New York, in 1956 Deák was active in helping refugees arriving in New York from Hungary.
 In 1959, he received a scholarship to study modern European history at Columbia University, and earned a PhD in 1964.
 He became a full professor of history at Columbia University in 1973, conducting research and leading the Institute on East Central Europe (IECE) for decades.
 Deák is the most well-known Hungarian historian in the U.S. and the author of numerous books on the subject of 19th and 20th century Central European history.

 He met his wife, an art historian with Italian roots, in New York.
 Gloria and István Deák have a daughter, Eva Deák Peck, who doesn’t speak Hungarian but is familiar with her father’s Hungarian background, history and culture.
-Deák, now 94, is still nostalgic about Hungarian food, saying at the end of his compelling interview: “Even I’m surprised at how Hungarian I still am.”
+Deák, 94 at the time of the interview, is still nostalgic about Hungarian food, saying at the end of his compelling interview: “Even I’m surprised at how Hungarian I still am.”
 His interview, in flawless Hungarian, is as much a gripping history lesson as a personal journey.